oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/images/README.the-topology-diagram.md

 1. Unified the arrow types
 2. Added a third client for symmetrie to the aggregating gateway use case
-3. moved the MQTT broker downwards to temove the need for diagona lines and emphasize the pass through logic of the transparent gateway
+3. Moved the MQTT broker downwards to remove the need for diagonal lines and emphasize the pass through logic of the transparent gateway
 4. Used only rectangular boxes (not circle and rectangle) to further reduce the message of the visual